johnhearn/johnhearn.github.io/_drafts/trees-and-polytopes.md

   j->b
 }{% endgraphviz %}

-### I'm wondering if this fact could be used to generate more efficient data types for the tensor producto of sparse matrices which are found in quantum computing simulators.
+**I'm wondering if this fact could be used to generate more efficient data types for the tensor product of sparse matrices which are found in quantum computing simulators.**

 Or maybe not :)

+(The line graph of the conceptual network is the connection graph.)

 ----